sulenurtopgull/AerialSegmentationDataset/README.md

 ## Dataset Description

 This repository presents documentation, experiment scripts, and model results for an aerial semantic segmentation dataset used for land-cover mapping with deep learning models.
-The raw dataset is not distributed in this repository.

 The dataset is organized into training, validation, and test splits.
 Each split contains paired `images/` and `masks/` folders.
 The training set includes 8,383 image-mask pairs, the validation set includes 1,794 image-mask pairs, and the test set includes 1,802 image-mask pairs.